gematik/techblog/_posts/2025-11-28-fhir-path-in-demis-part1.markdown

 This expression returns the official name entry or null, when none is part of the resource.

+---

+## FHIRPath in a nutshell

+FHIRPath is an expression language tailored for FHIR.
+You use it to navigate resource trees, filter collections, and compute booleans for decisions.

 ### Core operators in the DEMIS context

 In DEMIS, the following FHIRPath operators are especially relevant: